 What Safety means to the Company, our Employees and our Clients

-Hennigan’s safety performance has been better than the industry and has improved each year over the last 6 years.
+Hennigan’s safety performance has been better than the industry average and has improved over the last 8 years.

 Safety is our #1 focus at the corporate and staff level.
 Our corporate dedication to safety is equally shared by our employees and we believe it is this partnership that has enabled Hennigan Engineering to establish one of the best safety records in our industry.

 The greatest reward for our outstanding safety performance is that we know our greatest asset is our people, and our training programs are showing real and quantifiable results.
 In addition; the cost savings on insurance premiums is capital that we invest in our infrastructure and equipment which directly translates into the best performance for our clients.